 Citizens can search the Wisconsin Sex Offender Registry by name or geographic location to identify individuals convicted as sex offenders within the state.
 Likewise, they can search the National Sex Offender Registry by name or location for a broader search throughout the whole county.

-How To Conduct a Milwaukee County Court Case Search
+Conduct a Court Case Search in Milwaukee County

 Wisconsin’s court structure includes four levels of courts: municipal courts, circuit courts, the Court of Appeals, and the Supreme Court.